ssbgp/simulator/doc/developers.md

 # Developer Manual

 This document is directed to developers which want to build on our simulator architecture.
-This document does not focus on features of the simulation tool, for that look at the [User Manual]().
-The main purpose of this document is to describe the simulation archicture by illustrating how each component works and how does it integrate with the rest of the system.
+This document does not focus on features of the simulation tool, for that look at the [User Manual](/README.md).
+The main purpose of this document is to describe the simulation architecture by illustrating how each component works and how does it integrate with the rest of the system.
 The material on this document covers most classes in following *packages*:

 - *`core.routing`*
 - *`core.simulator`*